How to Make Notepad++ Default in Windows 11

 Want to ditch the default Windows Notepad for something more powerful?
 You can make Notepad++ your go-to text editor in Windows 11.

-Notepad++ is a popular, free editor designed for writing code, and it works as a replacement for Windows Notepad.
-It supports over 50 programming languages and includes many advanced features you won’t find in the standard Windows Notepad.
-It’s a significant upgrade for anyone working with code or needing more text editing power.
+Notepad++ is a popular, free editor that replaces Windows Notepad for writing code.
+Notepad++ supports over 50 programming languages and includes advanced features absent in standard Windows Notepad.
+This editor offers a significant upgrade for individuals working with code or requiring enhanced text editing capabilities.

 This means that whenever you open a .txt file or other text documents, Notepad++ will launch automatically instead of the standard Windows Notepad.